percona/psmdb-docs/docs/install/index.md

 * MongoDB 5.0 and above requires use of the AVX instruction set, available on [select Intel and AMD processors](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX).

+### ARM64

+Percona Server for MongoDB requires the ARMv8.2-A or later microarchitecture.

+Currently, only [Docker images](https://hub.docker.com/r/percona/percona-server-mongodb/) are available.

 ## Installation instructions

 Choose how you wish to install Percona Server for MongoDB: